Theft Defense Lawyer in Orlando, FL

 The following offenses can constitute grand theft of the second degree if the theft includes:

 - Property valued between $10,000 – $20,000

 - Medical equipment valued at more than $300

 - police equipment valued at more than $300

 The following offenses can constitute grand theft of the first degree if the theft includes:

 - Property valued between $20,000 – $100,000

 - Any grand theft caused property damage valued at $1,000 or more

 - The individual used a motor vehicle to assist in the grand theft

 Theft can either be a misdemeanor or a felony depending on the value of the items stolen.
 Along with a possible jail or prison sentence, you can face other penalties.
 In Florida, if you committed a misdemeanor theft then your license can be suspended for no more than 6 months for a first conviction.
-After a second conviction the license suspension cannot last longer than 12 months.
-They also may be expected to fully compensate the victims the amount that was stolen or a higher amount than the original value.
+After a second conviction, the license suspension cannot last longer than 12 months.
+They also may be expected to fully compensate the victims for the amount that was stolen or a higher amount than the original value.
 Along with covering the cost of the items fees, they may also have to compensate any fees the victim had to pay.
 Fees may include lawyer and court fees.